Fresno California, USA Travel Guide

 No a particular visa is necessary for travel to Fresno from other U.S. States or territories.
 A valid government-issued ID is adequate for domestic air travel and other identification needs.

-International visitors must possess a valid visa for U.S. Entry, unless they qualify for the Visa Waiver Program (VWP).
+International visitors must have a valid visa for U.S. Entry, unless they qualify for the Visa Waiver Program (VWP).

-Standard U.S. Immigration procedures apply for arrivals from other countries at the first port of entry into the United States.
+Standard U.S. Immigration procedures apply for international flights arriving at the first port of entry into the United States.
 This process involves presenting your passport and visa (or ESTA confirmation) to a Customs and Border Protection (CBP) officer.
 They verify identity, confirm travel purpose, and determine authorized stay length.

 Fresno holds travel options for various budgets, from cost-conscious backpackers to luxury seekers.